 Rochester Public School student Kashanti Taylor switches the perspective and grades the Grading for Learning System, "I give it an A+!".
-Take a look into her perspective with the recent blog post she wrote for our Curriculum and Instruction department.

 The words “Grading for Learning” resonated in my ears.
 My first reaction was, “Oh no, what is this?” to which my psychology teacher, Mr. Lunde, would point out was an example of classically conditioned resistance to new and unfamiliar things.
 But now I have applied “semantic meaning” to this grading and teaching concept, and I’m here to share that with you all!